What is Personal Independence Payment (PIP)?

 |Mobility – enhanced rate||£59.75|

-If you are in receipt of the Higher Rate Mobility Component of PIP (currently £59.75 per week) you are eligible to lease a vehicle on the Scheme.
+If you are in receipt of the Enhanced Rate of the Mobility Component of PIP (currently £59.75 per week) you are eligible to lease a vehicle on the Scheme.
+If your allowance award does not cover the full length of your next three-year lease, you are still able to join the Scheme as long as you have at least 12 months' award remaining when you place an application.

 Personal Independence Payment (PIP) and the Scheme